team-phteven/T3-A2-Part-B/README.md

 ### How was React-icons used in the project?

 React-icons was used to enhance the user interface by providing visually appealing images instead of text for some buttons and toggles.
+Using this library instead of manually downloading SVGs and importing them allowed for a quick and painless workflow.
+It also meant that responding to user feedback and making icon changes was a quick and painless experience.

 # User Testing (in development)